-Welcome to Southern Nazarene University.
-We are so glad you have chosen to become part of the SNU family.
-Here you will be surrounded by a caring team of professionals who are ready to partner with you to help you achieve a high-quality education in a Christ-centered environment.
+Welcome!
+I'm so glad you have chosen Southern Nazarene University.
+We are here to serve you and help you reach your goals.
+At SNU you will be surrounded by a caring team of professionals who want to partner with you in the successful completion of a degree.